See Who is on the Provider Honor Roll

 What to expect during your site visit

-Providers new to VFC should expect to set aside one hour for the site visit in order to meet with a representative from the VFC Program to review the following topics:
+Providers new to VFC should expect to set aside two hours for the site visit in order to meet with a representative from the VFC Program to review the following topics:

 - VFC eligibility screening procedures;